 - Wizards of Waverly Place: In "Curb Your Dragon", the reason Alex purchases the Dragon is to try and get a pet for Justin, who is still traumatized over the loss of his first dog, who Alex accidentally allowed to escape.
 It takes him a while to bond with Dragon because of this, and he's at first angry at her for trying to get him a replacement.

-- At one point, Doomguy from the original Doom series had a pet bunny named Daisy.
-The demons killed her during their rampage across Earth, sticking her head upon a spike.
+- Doom: At one point before the events of the game, Doomguy had a pet bunny named Daisy.
+The demons killed her during their rampage across Earth, sticking the poor thing's head on a spike in the final image of the original game.
 All this did was piss him off even worse than he already was at what the bastards were doing to his planet, and to say it didn't end well for the demons is something of an understatement.

 - Avatar: The Last Airbender: After Appa was stolen by Sandbenders at the end of the episode ''The Library'', Aang falls into a deep state of heartbreak and fury over the loss of his closest friend, and one of the few remaining links he had to his life from a hundred years before.
 He spends the next few episodes trying to process his grief, angrily lashing out at Katara and Toph at one point, going so far as to slip into a vengeance fueled Avatar state when they happen across the Sandbenders responsible only to find out they already sold Appa to someone else, and becoming coldly indifferent, almost to the point of total apathy.
 It took a Cooldown Hug from Katara to keep him from killing the Sandbenders, and later helping a family of refugees cross into the Earth Kingdom, along with some words of encouragement from Katara, for Aang to finally overcome his grief and decide to look for Appa.
 Ironically, it was Zuko and Iroh who found Appa first beneath Lake Laogai, and with a lot of persuasive effort on Iroh's part, Zuko released Appa instead of taking the giant bison for himself, allowing Appa to find and be reunited with Aang later.